alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 {{</ style >}}

 ## Conclusion
 We saw how to highlight asynchronous transactions and correlate them through OpenTelemetry and Jaeger.
 It was voluntarily simple.
 One of the key features of OpenTelemetry Collector is it becomes through the years a _standard_.
-Most suites, such as Elastic APM are compatible with it.
+For instance,[Elastic APM](https://www.elastic.co/observability/application-performance-monitoring) [is compatible with it](https://www.elastic.co/guide/en/apm/guide/current/open-telemetry.html).

+I then exposed how to enable this feature on Apache Camel applications.
+It is easily applied in the same way [in several stacks](https://opentelemetry.io/docs/instrumentation/).

+In a next article, I will (probably) dive into [Tempo](https://grafana.com/oss/tempo/) and [Grafana](https://grafana.com/) implementation.